Incoming Mexican government denies deal to hold asylum seekers in Mexico

 "The future government does not consider in its plans that Mexico assumes the status of 'safe third country' for the attention of Central American migrants, or of other countries, who are in Mexican territory, or for those who do so in Mexico," the statement added.

+President Donald Trump tweeted Sunday that it would be "very SMART" if Mexico would stop so-called migrant caravans "long before they get to our Southern Border, or if originating countries would not let them form (it is a way they get certain people out of their country and dump in U.S. No longer)."

+He then said without evidence that the Democrats had created the problem.

-President Trump appeared to address the possible agreement on Twitter Saturday, saying, "Migrants at the Southern Border will not be allowed into the United States until their claims are individually approved in court."
+Trump also appeared to address the possible agreement on Twitter Saturday, saying, "Migrants at the Southern Border will not be allowed into the United States until their claims are individually approved in court."

 "We only will allow those who come into our Country legally," Trump stated.
 "Other than that our very strong policy is Catch and Detain.
 No 'Releasing' into the U.S."